mapbox/earcut/README.md

 // [1,0,3, 3,2,1]
 ```

-If you pass a single vertice as a hole, Earcut treats it as a Steiner point.
+If you pass a single vertex as a hole, Earcut treats it as a Steiner point.

 If your input is a multi-dimensional array (e.g. [GeoJSON Polygon](http://geojson.org/geojson-spec.html#polygon)),
 you can convert it to the format expected by Earcut with `earcut.flatten`: